TritonDataCenter/node-verror/README.md

 `message`     | string | Human-readable summary of the failure.
 Programmatically-accessible details are provided through `VError.info(err)` class method.
 `stack`       | string | Human-readable stack trace where the Error was constructed.

-For all of these classes, the printf-style arguments passed to the constructor are processed with `sprintf()` to form a message.
+For all of these classes except `PError`, the printf-style arguments passed to the constructor are processed with `sprintf()` to form a message.
 For `WError`, this becomes the complete `message` property.
 For `SError` and `VError`, this message is prepended to the message of the cause, if any (with a suitable separator), and the result becomes the `message` property.

 The `stack` property is managed entirely by the underlying JavaScript implementation.
 It's generally implemented using a getter function because